andrewokello/whatsapp_bot/README.md

 * Create the list of the phone number with the country prefix in a list of integers format (without any symbols or spaces).

+* If you want to attach a Document, add the document to the PDFs folder and name it.
+Change this name in Line 71 on functions.py

 * Run whatsapp.py using Python3

   ```sh
   $ python3 whatsapp.py
   ```
-* If you are running it later on, make sure you set the environment variable again

 * When the browser is opened web.whatsapp.com will be opened and will ask to scan a QR code when you its first time